OlivePad VT1000 is a seven inch Android 2.2 Tablet computer from India based Olive Telecom.

 Olive Telecom needs to understand that the this is a fast moving market, a product like OlivePad can be obsolete in a short time.
 A good sales backed up a commitment to future Android upgrades like Gingerbread (Android 2.3) or Honeycomb (Android 3.0 ?) is the only way to keep the product relevant.

-If Olive Telecom wants to establish itself as a prominent player in this market – it needs to demonstrate to it’s commitment to it’s customers.
+If Olive Telecom wants to establish itself as a prominent player in this market – it needs to demonstrate to its commitment to its customers.
 Are you willing to invest in providing newer and better software upgrades and other value adds ?
 Lear from Apple who have kept older iPhones and iPod Touches relevant for long with software upgrades.
 Please don’t be a Nokia.
+A distributed antenna system is a way to deal with isolated spots of poor coverage inside a large building.

 When I purchased the salesman at Chroma told me that I could bring the OlivePad to Chroma if I needed support.
 The Olive Telecom does not provide a phone support number on their website.
 On their website they have a Contact Us form.
 I posted a question there if they have any plans to provide a Android 2.3 Gingerbread ROM.
 I often post such questions on company’s website, either I never get a response back or get one weeks later.